 Platelets and COVID-19 vaccines

+In the UK, the latest advice can be found by visiting the NHS website coronavirus pages and on vaccination at the vaccine page.
 Specific information and advice on the coronavirus vaccine and these rare episodes of blood clotting (thrombosis) can be found at https://www.gov.uk/government/publications/covid-19-vaccination-and-blood-clotting/covid-19-vaccination-and-blood-clotting.

 The Society Supports the advice from Government and healthcare professionals.
 Vaccination provides protection from the potentially serious effects of Covid-19 and provides benefit to yourself and others.
 Although serious side effects are very rare, if you experience any of the following from around 4 days to 4 weeks after vaccination you should seek medical advice urgently:

-- a new, severe headache which is not helped by usual painkillers or is getting worse
+- a severe headache that is not relieved with painkillers or is getting worse

-- a headache which seems worse when lying down or bending over
+- a headache that feels worse when you lie down or bend over

-- shortness of breath, chest pain, leg swelling or persistent abdominal pain
+- shortness of breath, chest pain, leg swelling or persistent abdominal (tummy) pain